-Serum ferritin (SF) has been reported to negatively correlate with insulin sensitivity 18 and the presence of insulin resistance syndrome ^{28,29}.
-Furthermore insulin resistance, compensated by Hyperinsulinaemia, sets in early even before the onset of frank diabetes mellitus and correlate well with indicators of iron overload and SF28.
-Additionally other evidence clear the effect of ferritin on iron overload and the encouraging the development of DM type 2 is that frequent blood donation lead to decrease iron stores, which in turn reduces post-prandal Hyperinsulinaemia in healthy volunteers and improves insulin sensitivity23.
-Insulin resistance, correlate well with total units of blood transfused, splenomegaly and SF in chronically transfused patients of thalassemia major 28.
+Insulin resistance, correlate well with total units of blood transfused, splenomegaly and SF in chronically transfused patients of thalassemia major28.
 Also, phlebotomy is followed by drop in serum glucose, serum Cholesterol, serum triglycerides and improvement in both beta cell secretion and peripheral insulin action in type-2 diabetes mellitus30.
 As well epidemiological studies suggest that high body iron stores are associated with insulin resistance and type 2 diabetes with high level of serum ferritin^{31,32}.
-Also our result is suggested that 26.1% (table 3) of our T2DM patients (might developed IRS (Insulin Resistance Syndrome) this suggestion supported by Wrede et al 17 which reported a significant correlation between SF and the presence of IRS criteria in a large representative population.
+Also current study's result is suggested that 26.1% (Table 3) of T2DM patients (might developed IRS (Insulin Resistance Syndrome) this suggestion supported by Wrede et al.,17 which reported a significant correlation between SF and the presence of IRS criteria in a large representative population.

-Fernandez-Real et al.33 found that in general population increased body iron stores are possibly associated with occurrence of glucose intolerance, type-2 diabetes and gestational diabetes.
-Facchini, 29 found significant reduction in serum insulin concentration after performing a 550 ml phlebotomy in healthy volunteers.
-Bloodletting of 1500 ml has been demonstrated to improve insulin sensitivity and to decrease C-peptide secretion in type -2 diabetes subjects who had decreased SF concentration.
-Similarly Dmochowski et al.34 and Jehn et al. 35 reported in a study on thalassemic patients that SF concentration correlated negatively with insulin sensitivity and the conclusion of the study showed a major and significant insulin resistance which may be compensated for by an elevated circulating insulin level.
-Dymock et al.36 and Swaminathan et al.37 reported significant reduction in total daily insulin dosage following phlebotomy and improvement in diabetic status of patients following venesection.
-Further epidemiological studies also support these findings which suggest that high body iron stores are associated with insulin resistance and type 2 diabetes^{38, 39}.
+Fernandez-Real et al.,33 found that in general population increased body iron stores are possibly associated with occurrence of glucose intolerance, type-2 diabetes and gestational diabetes.
+Facchini,2 found significant reduction in serum insulin concentration after performing a 550 ml phlebotomy in healthy volunteers.
+Bloodletting of 1500 ml has been demonstrated to improve insulin sensitivity and to decrease C-peptide secretion in type-2 diabetes subjects who had decreased SF concentration.
+Similarly Dmochowski et al.,34 and Jehn et al.,35 reported in a study on thalassemic patients that SF concentration correlated negatively with insulin sensitivity and the conclusion of the study showed a major and significant insulin resistance which may be compensated for by an elevated circulating insulin level.
+Dymock et al.,36 and Swaminathan et al.,37 reported significant reduction in total daily insulin dosage following phlebotomy and improvement in diabetic status of patients following venesection.
+Further epidemiological studies also support these findings which suggest that high body iron stores are associated with insulin resistance and type 2 diabetes^{38,39}.

-In conclusion our study examined the association between ferritin concentration and diabetes, and we found that serum ferritin concentration was strongly associated with newly diagnosed diabetes.
+In conclusion of current study examined the association between ferritin concentration and diabetes, and we found that serum ferritin concentration was strongly associated with newly diagnosed diabetes.
 Because these results are based on cases control data, any causal inference is speculative.
 These results support similar findings from other studies^{31,40}.
-In our study high level ferritin found in 26.1% of our DM similar to some studies, high ferritin concentrations were found in 6-33% of patients with type 2 diabetes, which suggests that ferritin concentration may be abnormally high among individuals with diabetes ^{31,40}.
-Several studies have produced mixed findings about differences in ferritin concentration between diabetic patients and control subjects^{41, 42, 43}.
+In current study high level ferritin found in 26.1% of DM similar to some studies, high ferritin concentrations were found in 6-33% of patients with type 2 diabetes, which suggests that ferritin concentration may be abnormally high among individuals with diabetes^{31,40}.
+Several studies have produced mixed findings about differences in ferritin concentration between diabetic patients and control subjects^{41,42,43}.
 One study suggested that treating diabetic patients with desferoxamine lowered ferritin concentrations and improved the management of diabetes44, but these findings were not confirmed in others studies^{19,45}.
 At least three possible explanations may account for the elevated ferritin concentrations in participants with diabetes: First, elevated ferritin concentrations may represent elevated iron body stores.
 Second, ferritin is also an acute-phase reactant, and elevated ferritin concentrations may reflect inflammation.
 Third, delayed clearance of glycosylated ferritin in participants with diabetes may have led to elevated ferritin concentrations^{40,43,46}.